syncfusion-content/blazor-docs/blazor/datagrid/how-to/foreign-key-column-in-edit-template.md

+---
+layout: post
+title: How to Foreign Key Column In Edit Template in Blazor DataGrid Component | Syncfusion
+description: Checkout and learn about Foreign Key Column In Edit Template in Blazor DataGrid component of Syncfusion, and more details.
+platform: Blazor
+control: DataGrid
+documentation: ug
+---

 <!-- Access foreign key column in edit template

 You can define the **ForeignKeyColumn** in the grid and access it's value in the edit template property.